harshitdokwal/Healthcare-Project/README.md

 - **Data Visualization**: Gain insights by visualizing trends, such as how test results vary with age, medical conditions, or hospital admission types.
 - **Healthcare Analytics Education**: Use this data for teaching and learning concepts related to healthcare data analysis, machine learning models, or general data science techniques.

+## Project Overview:

+In this project, we will follow a systematic process to work through the healthcare dataset.
+The main steps include:

+### 1. **Data Cleaning and Preprocessing:**
+   - Handle missing data, if any.
+   - Convert categorical variables (e.g., "Gender", "Medical Condition", "Admission Type") into numerical format using techniques such as one-hot encoding.
+   - Normalize or standardize numerical features like "Age" and "Billing Amount".
+   - Handle outliers and imbalanced classes if required.

+### 2. **Exploratory Data Analysis (EDA):**
+   - Visualize the distribution of key variables using histograms, bar plots, and scatter plots.
+   - Analyze correlations between features, especially those affecting the target variable, **Test Results**.
+   - Identify trends such as how test results vary with age, gender, medical conditions, and hospital admission types.
+   - Create a summary of statistics to understand the data better.

+### 3. **Model Building:**
+   - Split the dataset into training and testing sets.
+   - Build multiple machine learning models, including Random Forest, Decision Trees, etc to predict the **Test Results** (Normal, Abnormal, Inconclusive).
+   - Evaluate models using accuracy, confusion matrix, and other metrics.
+   - Tune model hyperparameters for improved performance.

+### 4. **Model Deployment using Streamlit:**
+   - Build an interactive user interface for the model using **Streamlit**.
+   - Allow users to input patient data (such as age, gender, medical condition, etc.) and predict the **Test Results** using the trained machine learning model.
+   - Display the prediction results and provide insights based on the input data.
+   - Deploy the model on a cloud platform (e.g., Heroku, AWS, or Streamlit sharing) for easy access.

 ## Multi-Class Classification Problem:

 The primary objective is to classify the **Test Results** into one of the three categories: